 - Want to run a business!
-Ok, so this might be a no-brainer.
+Okay, so this might be a no-brainer.
 But a lot of people start an event planning business because they think it’s the only way to work in the industry.
-Good news to those people: it’s not.
+But there are many other industries that could use someone with your education.
 So if you want to be an event planner but don’t want to be a business owner, there are plenty of event planning jobs out there for you!

 The Key Takeaway

 There are tons of perks to starting an event planning business.
 You’ll be working in a booming industry that you love, you’ll be your own boss, and you’ll spend your days planning special occasions to make clients happy.
 Who could ask for more!
 As long as you’re prepared to do hard work and know what to expect, get expert advice, and set achievable goals, you’re well on your way to starting a successful business in the event planning industry!